Why is water pollution an emerging Global Crisis?

 Access to drinking water stacked

-Contaminated water can give shelter to bacteria, which are responsible for diseases like diarrhea, cholera, dysentery, typhoid, hepatitis A, and polio.
+Contaminated water can shelter bacteria responsible for diseases like diarrhea, cholera, dysentery, typhoid, hepatitis A, and polio.

 According to the United Nations, about 297,000 children under the age of five die each year as a result of diseases caused by poor sanitation, hygiene, or contaminated drinking water.